smadapoosi/IKCTML/README.md

 ## Introduction

-According to the CDC, kidney disease is the ninth leading cause of death in the United States, affecting more than 1 in 7 adults.
+Kidney disease is the ninth leading cause of death in the United States, affecting more than 1 in 7 adults according to the CDC.
 However, advancements in RNA sequencing technologies promise to provide answers, giving revolutionary insight into the complex mechanisms of kidney disease at cell-level resolution.
-This project seeks to compare the accuracy of machine learning algorithms of predicting kidney cell types from sc/sn-RNA-seq data.
+This project seeks to compare the accuracy of machine learning algorithms wuith respect to predicting kidney cell types from sc/sn-RNA-seq data.

 ### Pipeline Objective